shirok/Gauche-makiki/README.md

        For access log, <log-drain> is better not to have prefix, for timestamp is included in the message.
 The default is #f.

-    forwarded? - specify #t if you use makiki behind a reverse-proxy httpd.
-       Then access-log uses the value of x-forwarded-for header if exists, instead of the client's address.
+    forwarded? - specify true if you use makiki behind a reverse-proxy httpd, and access-log uses the value of x-forwarded-for header if exists, instead of the client's address.

-    app-data - a opaque data passed to the request handler as is.
+    app-data - an opaque data passed to the request handler as is.

     startup-callback - a procedure to be called after the server opened sockets, but before start processing any requests.
 A list of